 During the procedure, it is common for patients to report immediate relief from constitutional symptoms, including the lifting of brain fog, warming of hands and feet, and improved mobility directly after the procedure.
 Additional symptom relief occurs over the course of weeks to months as the newly stimulated ANS continues to return to optimal function.

-The majority of patients (about 75%) have a durable response lasting over two years and beyond with no degradation or relapse.
-This group of patients is able to maintain the benefits of the TVAM (CCSVI) procedure seen from day one.
-The remaining 25% of patients don’t respond to treatment as well.
-Of the patients in this group, about half (12%) will see no benefits two months post procedure.
+The majority of patients have a durable response, some lasting over three years and beyond with no degradation or relapse.
+This group of patients is able to maintain the benefits of the procedure seen from day one.
+A small minority, about 10% will see no benefits post procedure.

 If you are a patient or know someone who is interested in more information on the CCSVI procedure (TVAM), please contact us toll free at (877) 792-2784 or (949) 221-0129.